sillsdev/EthnoLib/README.md

 But if you don't, you can just prefix all the commands with `npx`

 Nx caches builds for efficiency.
-If at any point you need to clear your local cache, run `npx nx reset`
+If at any point you need to clear your local cache, run `nx reset`

 ## Language Picker